husarion/static_docs_deprecated/src/core2/tutorials/other-tutorials/using-core2-with-mbed-os.md

 ### Template Project

 We will start by setting up a template project.
-You can use it as starting point for other, more advanced ones.
+You can use it as starting point for all of your mbed applications.

 Just download the zip : https://github.com/byq77/core2-mbed-template/archive/master.zip and extract it in your workspace.